-Allow the PCs a CL 9 WIS check to locate the dire bats hanging from the roof.
+Allow the PCs a DC 24 Spot check to locate the dire bats hanging from the roof (who have taken 20 on their Hide check).
 If they notice the bats, read or paraphrase the following:

 Two humongous bat-like creatures hang from the cave ceiling, their folded wings covering their bodies.